-- Keep cold foods cold (41 °F or below) and hot foods hot (at or above 135 °F). - To keep food cold, place directly on ice and replace ice frequently. • - Store foods promptly.
+- Keep cold foods cold (41 $^{\circ}$ F or below) and hot foods hot (at or above 135 $^{\circ}$ F). - To keep food cold, place directly on ice and replace ice frequently. - Store foods promptly.
 Food that sits out for more than two hours at room temperature is not safe to eat.
 If in doubt, throw it out!

 Do not sabotage your summer barbeque or picnic.
-Take the necessary precautions to ensure the food you serve to your family and friends is safe.
+These few simple precautions can help to ensure the food you serve to your family and friends is safe.